-Prerequisites: Successful completion of Advanced Geometry with a grade of 80 or above or Geometry with grade of 90 or above
+Recommended: Passed Advanced Geometry with a grade of 80 or above or Geometry with a grade of 90 or above

 This course is for the mathematically stronger student.
 Students who are in Advanced Algebra I with Probability are encouraged to continue with future advanced math classes and may eventually take AP-level math classes.
 This course is encouraged for students who may plan to pursue a career in Science, Technology, Engineering or Mathematics.
 Topics covered are the same as General Algebra I with Probability but at a faster pace and are studied more intently, delving deeper into real world applications.
-Problems may be more complex and extensive on topics such as quadratics and transformation of functions.
+Problems may be more complex and extensive on topics covered in the course.

-Algebra II with Statistics (02056G1000) Prerequisite: Successful completion of Geometry and Algebra I or equivalent
+Algebra II with Statistics (02056G1000)

+Prerequisite: Successful completion of Geometry and Algebra I or equivalent